michaeltlombardi/pentola/content/02-character-creation/wealth-and-equipment.md

 - **Expensive:** Armor with this quality must be made to order; it is twice as valuable as normal and costs twice as much to repair.
 - **Cheap:** Armor with this quality always counts as V1 when buying and selling.
 - **Easily Repairable:** Armor with this quality is easier and cheaper to repair, but more expensive to make; roll twice on the usage die when repairing it yourself or spend one to have it repaired to full if being done professionally, but the actual value of the armor increases by one.
-- **Fashionable:** Armor with this quality makes relevant social tests one step easier - people perceive the wearer as more wealthy and high status.
+- **Fashionable:** Armor with this quality makes relevant social tests one step easier—people perceive the wearer as more wealthy and high status.
 - **Heavy:** Wearing any armor with this quality makes athletics-related actions and tests to resist fatigue one step harder.
 Each piece of armor with this quality takes up an additional encumbrance slot.
 - **Light:** Each piece of armor with this quality does _not_ take up an encumbrance slot.
 - **Loud:**  Wearing any armor with this quality makes stealth-related actions where being heard is a concern one step harder.